 Back in June of 2014, Time valued the monetary expenditures for the search effort up to that point at the equivalent of $70 million.
 By the time all search operations ceased, the bill amounted to over $100 million, warranting the mission recognition as the most expensive aviation search and rescue operation ever.

 Now let’s talk about 345 aircraft used during the SAR operations.
-When we are talking about SAR, its very important that aircraft should stay on low altitude, so clouds will not cover the ground or water surface, for plane its mean serious losses in distance of fly with higher fuel consumption.
+When we are talking about SAR, it is very important that aircraft should stay on low altitude, so clouds will not cover the ground or water surface, for plane its mean serious losses in distance of fly with higher fuel consumption.

 Long range UAVs like Raybird – 3 was designed to fly on altitude up to 3000 meters, and it can travel around 2500 kilometers, this result seriously better than for helicopters and very compatible with ultra light, light and medium aviation.

 Next important point is 345 aircraft should take off somewhere and land.
-Even if all 345 aircraft will do 2 trips, not every airport can handle it, it’s a lot of airports where 345 vehicles will be serviced easy for sure, but you never know where trouble will happen, and usually it will be far away from comfortable airport.
+Even if all 345 aircraft will do 2 trips, not every airport can handle it, it’s a lot of airports where 345 vehicles will be serviced easy for sure, but you never know where trouble will happen, and usually, it will be far away from the comfortable airport.
 Long range UAVs can be delivered to any place for takeoff, it can be field, roof, truck or even minibus like VW transporter which you can see around the city every day.

-Even if you have handy airport not far from SAR area, you will travel distance to reach place and then come back.
+Even if you have handy airport not far from SAR area, you will travel distance to reach the place and then come back.

 Also, do not forget that usually plane will have at least two persons on board, mostly 3 to 5 persons.
-345 aircrafts means at least 700 people in the air taking risk.
+345 aircrafts mean at least 700 people in the air taking a risk.
 While 100 long-range UAVs Raybird need 12 persons to control fleet, for 345 UAV will be 42 persons staying safe on the ground.

 We just describe narrow part of the situation.
 We did not talk about technical service of vehicle, preparation time and complication of all process together.